nmbrthirteen/tryguess/README.md

   - ENJOY  :)

-- if you want to exit ingame:
+if you want to exit ingame type "exit"
-  - type "exit"